 Who Is Gene Simmons?

-Born Chaim Witz on August 25, 1949 in Haifa, Israel, Gene Simmons first decided he wanted to be in a band while in middle school, after watching girls scream at The Beatles on TV.
+Musician Gene Simmons first decided he wanted to be in a band while in middle school, after watching girls scream at The Beatles on television.
 He was in several bands before co-founding KISS with Paul Stanley in the 1970s.
-Simmons later pursued interests in fashion, publishing, and acting, and starred in the A&E reality TV show Gene Simmons Family Jewels.
+Simmons later pursued interests in fashion, publishing and acting, and starred in the A&E reality TV show Gene Simmons Family Jewels.

-Musician, entertainer.
-Born Chaim Witz on August 25, 1949 in Haifa, Israel.
+Gene Simmons was born Chaim Witz on August 25, 1949, in Haifa, Israel.
 His mother, Flora, was a Hungarian Jew and Holocaust survivor, who watched her family die in the concentration camps when she was only 14 years old.
 After the end of World War II, Flora headed to Israel.
 It was there that she met carpenter Yeichel Witz, the man who would eventually become Chaim's father.

 Yeichel and Flora's marriage began to dissolve shortly after Chaim's birth, mainly over arguments about money.
 Eventually, Chaim's parents agreed to separate, with Yeichel leaving for Tel Aviv to look for work.
 The family would never reunite, and Chaim would not see his father again.

 Chaim's mother began raising him alone, and the family continued struggling in poverty.
 Flora found work in a coffee shop, and often left Chaim in the care of babysitters.
 As a result, he quickly became fluent in Turkish, Hungarian, Hebrew and Spanish, in order to communicate with caregivers.